jyecusch/blog/src/data/blog/i-went-down-the-linear-rabbit-hole.md

 Every piece of data is automatically assigned a unique ID.
 This avoids collisions and allows for efficient sync.

 **2. Event Sourcing**
 Changes appear to be stored as events, with a materialize current state of the full object graph.
-This keeps sync operations fast, but only syncing changes.
+This keeps sync operations fast, by only syncing changes.

 **3. End-to-End Encryption**
 Data is encrypted on the client before syncing.
 The server sees only encrypted blobs.
 This is architecturally fascinating... but also challenging as I discuss later.